-When Pope Gregory IV was born is not known, but he was a Roman and the son of John.
+In Roman Catholicism, when Pope Gregory IV was born is not known, but he was a Roman and the son of John.
 Before his election to the papacy he was the Cardinal-Priest of the Basilica of St. Mark, which he adorned with mosaics yet visible.
 For his piety and learning he was ordained priest by Paschal I.

 This man, of distinguished appearance and high birth, was raised to the chair of Peter, despite his protestations of unfitness, mainly buy the instrumentality of the secular nobility of Rome who were then securing a preponderating influence in papal elections.
 But the representatives in Rome of the Emperor Louis the Pious would not allow him to be consecrated until his election had been approved by their master.
 This interference caused such delay that it was not, seemingly, till about March, 828, that he began to govern the Church.

 Throughout the greater part of his pontificate Gregory was involved in the quarrels between Louis and his sons which were to prove fatal to the domination of the Franks.
 Owing perhaps to a want of political insight or to an over-sympathetic or sanguine temperament, or, it may be, to a want of firmness of character, his efforts to promote domestic peace in the imperial family were not attended either with success or with glory.
 By a solemn deed, confirmed by Paschal I, Louis had made a division of the empire in favour of the three sons of his first wife, Lothair I, Pepin, and Louis the German (817).